lanl/PyBNF/docs/troubleshooting.rst

 Check the simulation logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Rerun the fit with the debugging flag ``-d``.
 Failed simulations will send their logs (generally stdout and stderr) to a ``FailedSimLogs`` folder in the specified output directory.
 These logs should usually contain more information about why the simulator failed to run.

-If the fit was run with ``delete_old_files=0`` in the config file, the logs can instead be found in the appropriate folder in the ``Simulations/`` directory.
+By default, PyBNF saves logs of roughly the first 10 failed simulations encountered.
+If PyBNF is run with the ``-d`` flag, logs from all failed simulations will be saved.
+If the fit was run with ``delete_old_files=0`` in the config file, all logs can be found in the appropriate folders in the ``Simulations/`` directory.

 For BNGL simulations
 ^^^^^^^^^^^^^^^^^^^^